Curl of the Burl: Music video

 A music video was produced for the song and was directed by Roboshobo.
 The video was uploaded to the band's official YouTube account on September 20, 2011.
 The video focuses on a man (played by Bill Oberst Jr.) who chops down a tree carrying a warning sign, snorts a rough powder made of its wood, and becomes intoxicated.
 He grows an extra set of arms.
 The man keeps snorting the powder to the point that he is transformed into an archetypal lumberjack.
-He proceeds to stomp through the woods felling trees and encounters a group of women.
+He proceeds to stomp through the woods felling trees and encounters a group of women (one of whom is played by Keisha Kimball).
 The women strip him and reveal he is a log and set him on fire.